Equivalence of three classical algorithms with quantum side information: Privacy amplification, error correction, and data compression: Main results

-For the three algorithms specified above, their indices, $Q^{\rm PA}$, $Q^{\rm EC}$, $Q^{\rm DC}$, are all equal, as shown in the following theorem (also see Fig. \ref{fig:tripartite}).
-In addition, they can all be expressed by the conditional min- and max-entropies.
+Next we prove the equality of the indices of the three algorithms thus specified (Condition II of Section \ref{sec:def_of_equivalence_three_algorithms}).
+We also show that they can all be expressed by the conditional min- and max-entropies.